 This is demonstrated in the Albert Park extension.
 The kitchen is connected but slightly separated from the main living space allowing it to function independently.
 Custom-made joinery pieces open up to be a fully functioning workspace but can close down when not in use to appear like a piece of furniture.
 Paired-back with integrated appliances, the kitchen further reinforces the over-arching design idea to create a tranquil space devoid of clutter.

 5. Bold and experimental pieces

 Though the common trend is to use a neutral palate with sleek designs, certain areas of the home can get away with a tasteful pop of colour or a conversation-worthy piece.
 For instance, you can go wild with an intricate yet contemporary pendant in the dining room or a boldly patterned tile in the bathroom.
 These little quirks keep your contemporary house design from looking like a generic model home to an ultra modern house with some of your personality injected into the design.

 Bold bathtubs continue to increase in popularity.
 An inset bath often becomes a stunning feature with additional tiling or even its own alcove, while a freestanding bath’s appeal relates to its ability to become the hero piece.

 Read more: ‘Design Series – baths and bathrooms fixtures’.

-Durability, sustainability and low-maintenance will continue to be a big factor in material selection.Plus more and more people are switching to more environmentally friendly options like recycled materials and solar energy.
-An eco friendly home that runs (or at least mostly runs) on clean energy is always a welcome addition to the fight against climate change, and it’s the socially responsible choice.
+More and more people are switching to environmentally friendly options like recycled materials and solar energy.
+An eco-friendly home that runs (or at least mostly runs) on clean energy is always a welcome addition to the fight against climate change, and it’s the socially responsible choice.
 You can also explore options like low-flow toilets, LED lighting, energy efficient appliances and tankless water heaters.
 See ‘Designing and building an eco-friendly home.’
 It may seem a little pricey to begin with, but it’ll save you money in the long run.